nicole-dwenger/cdsvisual-cnn-impressionist/README.md

 __Parameters__:
 - *-a, --artists : list of str, seperated with space, optional, default:* `Matisse Gaugin VanGogh`\
    List of artist names for which the paintings should be included in the classifier.
-Should be at least 3, and should their corresponding train and test images should be stored in a directory names by the artist in `training` and `validation`.
+Should be at least 3, and should their corresponding train and test images should be stored in a directory named by the artist in `training` and `validation` directories.

 - *-train, --train_directory : str, optional, default:* `../data/impressionist/training/`\
    Path to directory containing training data.
 In this directory, images should be stored in subdirectories, one for each artist.